CS2103JAN2017-W13-B2/main/docs/DeveloperGuide.md

 _Figure 2.1.1 : Architecture Diagram_

 The **_Architecture Diagram_** given above explains the high-level design of the App.
-Given below is a quick overview of each component.
+You can refer to the quick overview of each component in the below section.

 > Tip: The `.pptx` files used to create diagrams in this document can be found in the [diagrams](diagrams/) folder.
 > To update a diagram, modify the diagram in the pptx file, select the objects of the diagram, and choose `Save as picture`.